spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 ## Theme change in SvelteKit

-I have a [longstanding example project] that uses SvelteKit and daisyUI for using all the daisyUI themes.
+I have a [long-standing example project] that uses SvelteKit and daisyUI for using all the daisyUI themes.
 If you're interested in how this was done before using cookies then check out the files [from this commit].
 You can see I was using [`theme-change`] (again by [Pouya])